Showing posts with label gatlinburg. Show all posts

 My Madeleine Newell Ticket

-We exited into the gift shop and looked at the pictures that were taken of Bobbie and myself but did not purchase any.
-Sherry was waiting outside for us; she had gone to the three bears to shop while we were in the Titanic.
+We exited the gift shop and looked at the pictures taken of Bobbie and me, but we did not purchase any.
+Sherry was waiting outside for us; she had gone to the three bears to shop while we were on the Titanic.

 Day 4: Wednesday, October 1, 2014

-I ate a banana and fig bar for breakfast.
+I ate a banana and a fig bar for breakfast.

-We rode to the Bass Pros shop in Kodak Tennessee.
-We looked around and I bought three packages of bungee cords with hooks.
+We rode to the Bass Pro Shops in Kodak, Tennessee.
+We looked around, and I bought three packages of bungee cords with hooks.

-We all ordered a six-inch steak with potatoes, Caesar salad and were served hot roll and butter and we all ordered water with lemon.
+We all ordered a six-inch steak with potatoes, Caesar salad, and were served hot rolls and butter.
+We also ordered water with lemon.

-Once again, we could not finish our meals so we ordered to-go-boxes.
+Once again, we couldn't finish our meals, so we ordered to-go boxes.

-I took pictures of the Grinch, Charlie Brown and Snoopy, a Porter Music Box that cost $16,500.00, some Christmas Trees, a manger scene, Nut Cracker, Diner, Scream Ville, etc.
+I took pictures of the Grinch, Charlie Brown, and Snoopy, as well as a Porter Music Box that cost $16,500.00, several Christmas Trees, a manger scene, a Nutcracker, a Diner, Scream Ville, and more.

-At 3 PM, we went to the Club House for wine tasting.
-There were between 30 to 50 people attending.
+At 3:00 P.M., we went to the Clubhouse for a wine tasting.
+Between 30 and 50 people were attending.

-The dry wine was a Chardonnay which is very complex a white dinner wine aged in oak for added complexity.
+The dry wine was a Chardonnay, a very complex white wine that is often aged in oak for added complexity.

 The sweet wine was the Muscatine – a white sweet wine unique to the South.

-There was several drawing at the end of the tasting.
+There were several drawings at the end of the tasting.

 Sherry cooked chicken and spaghetti for supper.

-I ate my leftover from Texas Road House
+I ate my leftovers from Texas Road House

 Bobbie and I sat on the balcony and talked while Sherry took a nap.